European Language Label 2018

 To date Léargas has awarded approximately 90 European Language Label Awards to a variety of educational, training and community groups and language teachers, learners and ambassadors.
 Last year’s winning projects included TG4 Foghlaim, Justisigns sign-language initiative and the Healthcare English Language Programme.

 In 2018, applications for the European Language Label had to support one or more of these categories:

 These categories support the aims and priorities of the European Language Label, while also supporting the four goals set out in the Department of Education and Skills’ Language Strategy Languages Connect 2017-2020.
 The Digital Schools Strategy is also supported in Category 6.

 The European Language Label is coordinated by the European Commission and in Ireland is managed by Léargas.
-The awards are prestigious and presented at a public ceremony in September each year.
+The label recognises outstanding achievement in the teaching or learning of languages.
+European Language Label awards are prestigious and presented at a public ceremony in September each year.
 Previous winners have said that “receiving external validation from such a respected organisation was a huge boost for the organisation and our team”.
 The European Language Label is not limited to European languages; teaching or learning of any language can be considered.

 If you’re interested in finding out more about previous award winners, you can search the database of winners here.